UPDATED SEPTEMBER 12, 2019

-Self Storage SEO is the process of optimizing the website of a self storage facility so that it has increased search engine visibility for relevant queries such as “ventura ca self storage” and “climate control storage near me.”
-Because self storage facilities serve a customer base that largely lives within a 3 to 5 mile radius, a focus on local search engine optimization (known as Local SEO) may have the biggest impact in attracting new customers.
+Self Storage SEO is the process of optimizing the website of a self storage facility so that it has increased search engine visibility for relevant queries such as “ventura ca storage” and “climate control storage near me.”
+Because self storage facilities serve a customer base that largely lives within a 3 to 5 mile radius, a focus on local search engine optimization (known as Local SEO) may have the biggest impact in attracting new customers, whether the facility is stabilized or in lease-up.

 Following is our Guide to Self Storage SEO.
-Most of these optimization steps are straightforward and can be accomplished by selecting the right “stack” of SEO and marketing tools, and simply putting in the time.
-Another option is to make this a line item on your P&L. Look for a reputable, affordable web marketing firm with a focus on local SEO and data-driven results.
+Most of these optimization steps are straightforward and can be accomplished by selecting a few key SEO and marketing tools, and simply putting in the time.
+Another option is to make this a line item on your P&L. If you have the marketing budget, look for a reputable, affordable web marketing firm with a focus on local SEO and data-driven results.
+Consider, too, if you’ll also need help with digital advertising, which not every SEO agency offers as a service.

 In the section on LinkedIn below, you’ll find a handy 20-point LinkedIn Checklist we’ve created that you can download for free.
 Just click through to the Google Sheet and make a copy.